Blog2026-01-03T15:04:58+00:00

 Five Things To Know About The New Parole Rules Under “Less Is More”

 Passed in 2021 year, and taking effect in March 2022, are sweeping changes to New York’s parole/community supervision laws.
-Collectively called “Less is More”, this legislation amends multiple sections of the Executive and Penal laws, aimed at ending supervision sooner, and removing harsh punishments for [...]
+Collectively called “Less is More”, this legislation amends multiple sections of the Executive and Penal laws, aimed at ending supervision sooner, and removing harsh punishments [...]

 What Is A Public Defender And How Are They Different Than A Private Attorney?

 Bad news, you’ve just been arrested.
 As the friendly police officer officer gently guides you into the backseat of his police cruiser, he begins reading you those famous words that you’ve heard so often on your favorite crime TV shows.
-“You have the right to [...]
+“You have the right [...]

 What Will Happen to my Professional License if I am Disciplined in New York?